luismts/100-days-of-blockchain-code/README.md

  **Today's Progress**: Finished creating HelloWorld contract with EOS and Did more research on using Docker

- **Thoughts**: Found out about Dockers '-v' flag for 'VOLUME (shared filesystems)' this prevents u having to rebuild the Docker image every time you make a change to your code.
+ **Thoughts**: Found out about Dockers `-v` flag for `VOLUME (shared filesystems)` this prevents u having to rebuild the Docker image every time you make a change to your code.
 This makes the Docker developing experience way better.

   **Reference(s)**:
   * [Stack overflow post](https://stackoverflow.com/questions/24272535/rebuild-container-after-each-change)